Eileen O'Casey: Career and family life

-Having read Sean O'Casey's Juno and the Paycock, she developed an obsessive need to meet the author.
+Having read Seán O'Casey's Juno and the Paycock, she developed an obsessive need to meet the author.
 Upon her return to London from New York, she arranged an introduction to him.
 She was 17 years his junior, and he immediately invited her to take the role of Nora Clitheroe in The Plough and the Stars for its first London production.
 In this role she replaced the original actress who had fallen ill after three weeks.
-While Eileen was continuing an affair with the married American theatre impresario Lee Ephraim, Sean began to court her doggedly.
+While Eileen was continuing an affair with the married American theatre impresario Lee Ephraim, Seán began to court her doggedly.
 Eileen appeared in her second role in an O'Casey play in June 1927, playing Minnie Powell in the West End production of The Shadow of a Gunman.
 It was produced as a double bill with John Millington Synge's Riders to the Sea, in which she played a keener.

 The O'Caseys married on 23 September 1927 in the Catholic church of All Souls and the Redeemer in Chelsea.
 Their first child was born in April 1928.
 O'Casey continued her acting career, appearing in Noël Coward's Bitter Sweet, then in The Miracle by Max Reinhardt.
-Her final stage role was in the 1932 musical Mother of Pearl, then she retired.
+Her final stage role immediately before her retirement was in the 1932 musical Mother of Pearl.
 The couple had two sons and one daughter: Breon born 1928, Niall born 1935, and Shivaun born 1939.
 Niall died of leukaemia in 1956.

 The couple were known for their wide circle of friends that included writers, artists, actors, politicians, and aristocrats.
 They lived in London and Buckinghamshire, before moving to Totnes (1938-1954) and then Torquay (1954-1964).
 During their time in Devon, O'Casey helped to care for her aging mother, although the relationship was never easy.
 She was noted for having provided O'Casey with "one of the most contented home lives in literary history", supporting the family through periods of financial difficulties and her husband's blindness in later life.